wonsunahn/CS1632_Fall2022/syllabus.md

   * Exercise submissions (satisfactory / unsatisfactory)
   * Teams participation

-TopHat questions will be asked in class on the day that the recorded lectures are due, usually at the beginning of each week.
-You will be given typically one minute to answer each question.
+TopHat questions will be asked in class on days where there are lectures assigned as Prerequisites on the [Schedule](schedule.md), on Monday at the beginning of each week.
+You are expected to have listened to the lectures before coming t class.
+You will be given one minute to answer each question.
 0.5 points are participation points and 0.5 points are correctness points for each 1 point per question.

-Exercise submissions are unscored (as in your actual score doesn't matter).
-You will get full credit if you submit "satisfactory" work.
-By satisfactory, I mean you did not just submit the skeleton code and you put some kind of effort into doing the exercise.
-Since these are unscored, you are encouraged to learn from your classmates, including by sharing each other's source code.
+Sometimes, I will assign TopHat questions that we don't have time to cover in class as homework.

 Exams will NOT be allowed to be made up except with a valid and verified excuse (generally medical - others are left to the discretion of the instructor).